syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Selection.md

 # Selection

-This section explains you about how to enable selection in `SfDataGrid` and about the selection modes, properties, events that involve in selection and customizations available for Selection in `SfDataGrid`.
+This section explains you about how to enable selection in SfDataGrid and about the selection modes, properties, events that involve in selection and customizations available for Selection in SfDataGrid.

 SfDataGrid lets you to select a specific row or group of rows either programmatically or by touch interactions.
 To enable Selection in SfDataGrid, you need to set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionMode.html) property to value other than `None`.
 SfDataGrid has different selection modes to perform selection operation as listed below.